scantist/user-docs/docs/en-US/Build-based-Scan-CICD-Pipeline/index.md

 ### Other CI/CD Tool

-{{companyConfig.COMPANY_NAME}} can be integrated with any CI/CD tool that is not mentioned on the list.
+{{companyConfig.APP_NAME}} can be integrated with any CI/CD tool that is not mentioned on the list.
 To integrate with other CI/CD tools, set environmental variables on your system and configure your build script.
 </ClientOnly>